Toggle menu

 As the Borough's 'Older Persons Champion', Carol works really hard to improve the wellbeing of older residents.
 A great example of this is the specialist exercise classes that she has set up to improve balance, core strength and prevent falls.
 She would love to see them in every ward because of the difference they would make.

-As well as all her community work Carol brings a vast array of knowledge, skills and experience to her role as a councillor - from her employment in a refuge for women and children who experienced domestic violence, hostels for homeless people, and as a teaching assistant/transition worker in several primary and secondary schools.
+As well as all her community work Carol brings a vast array of knowledge, skills and experience to her role as a councillor - from her employment in a refuge for women and children who experienced domestic violence, hostels for homeless people, and as a teaching assistant and transition worker in several primary and secondary schools.
 Carol also ran her own food business before retiring, and served as a governor at Oak Tree Primary School for over 20 years.

 Regular Ward Surgeries are held at Fairfield Library, Grays Road Institute and Hartburn Scout Group Hut where people can call in and discuss any issues they may have.